Cash fuels every business.

 - Customers might regret overpaying for too many licenses

 - Customers may not buy new or upgraded software for many years, if ever

 - Sales teams must constantly find and win net new customers

 - Future cash flow is dependent upon sales success

 How to Do Cash Forecasting for a SaaS Business

 Now let’s add in the complexity of running a subscription-based technology business.
 SaaS is the modern way of delivering software and technology solutions to customers.

-SaaS positions software as a service, hence the name.
+SaaS positions software as a service.
 Software developers don’t sell individual copies or per-seat licenses of software, they sell a subscription to that software.
 The software is then based in the cloud and accessed over the internet.
 Instead of customers paying a large, one-time price for the software, they pay smaller, monthly or annual fees to use the software.